Hidden sugar: it’s the diet and health killer.

 It turns out most wines are filled with substances you would never choose to drink, including hidden sugar.
-Remember, it’s called hidden sugar because you can’t always taste it.
-Because of the underlying acid in wines, even if a wine does not taste sweet, it likely still contains sugar.
-Wines are also filled with additives and toxins.
+The stuff is called hidden sugar in wine because you can’t always taste it.
+Because of the underlying acid in most wines, it likely still contains sugar… even when you can’t taste it.
+The additives and toxins certainly don’t help.

 If you drink wine and care about your health, then listen up!
 I’m going to share the wine industry’s dirty dark secrets with you.

 The Dirty Dark Secrets of Wine

 Wine has been consumed for over 8,000 years and it’s played an important role in shaping art, culture, and religion.

 The Egyptians used wine in most of their ceremonies.

 The ancient Greeks used it for trade, religious acts, and healing.